pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 The steps of Shuffle Executor `ShuffleExec`:

-1. It fetches chunks from `DataSource`.
+1. Fetches chunks from `DataSource`.
-2. It splits tuples from `DataSource` into N partitions (only "split by hash" is implemented so far).
+2. Splits tuples from `DataSource` into N partitions (only "split by hash" is implemented so far).
-3. It invokes N workers in parallel, assign each partition as input to each worker and execute child executors.
+3. Invokes N workers in parallel, assigns each partition as input to each worker and executes child executors.
-4. It collects outputs from each worker, then sends outputs to its parent.
+4. Collects outputs from each worker, then sends outputs to its parent.
 ```
                                 +-------------+
                         +-------| Main Thread |